knowledgeboard/knowledgeboard.github.io/templates/blog.md

 earlier so was able to be home before 10pm and get some bed time as well!
 Altough my asian friend kept me out a bit longer, I still got some rest and feel great today!

+### 2024-05-09 17:33

+Free day today!
+So lazy, cinema in the evening and not much else xD.

+Yesterday was great, working went fine, almost noone in the office.
+Got response from NI that it would be probably for the best to wipe the system and do full reinstall xD That makes everyone really happy xDD It's gonna be fun next few weeks.
+Went to the lab and had more cpp fun.

+Gym in the night!
+HUGE LEG DAY.
+Everything done till death!
+And it was amazing.
+Also met Neeko in there.
+Met *allegedly* the Brazilian girl and then the bad posture girl which stalks me a little xD Went for that and got IG from all xD No problems xD Also hit a proper 160 squat alone!
+And then all the painful things :D

+Going for a cinema today.
+The Fall Guy, should be fun!
+Also bought my golf clubs!
+LET'S GO!!!
+Can't wait.
+Should have gone for it much sooner!
+Live and learn...

+Bit homesick again... feel like I need to stay alone to get it out for some reason... we'll see